 President Chamoun's annual speech in his native town of Deir el Kamar was directed, this year, against President Nasser.

-President Chamoun's annual speech in his native town of Deir el Kamar was directed, this year, against President Nasser.
+Background: President Chamoun's annual speech in his native town of Deir el Kamar was directed, this year, against President Nasser.
 It came in answer to Nasser's attack on Lebanese policy in a recent speech.

 The Lebanese president denied that the Lebanon fostered disunity among the Arab states.
 He proposed a meeting of the Kings and Presidents in Siad (Saudi Arabia) or in Cairo in order to unite the arabs and their policies towards the West.